neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/example_pipelines/matlab_examples.rst

 Mateo Velez-Fort (Margie Lab) investigates the integration of visual and vestibular information in the visual cortex with the Margrie lab's 'Translocator' setup.
-They use Neuropixels 2.0 (SpikeGLX) for acute recordings from the primary visual cortex and other cortical areas as the head-fixed mouse is physically displaced along a track.
+They use Neuropixels 2.0 (acquired using [SpikeGLX](https://github.com/billkarsh/SpikeGLX)) for acute recordings from the primary visual cortex and other cortical areas as the head-fixed mouse is physically displaced along a track.
 The pipeline is available